SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ErrorHandling.md

 you don't know ahead of time every error that could happen while the code is running, especially when propagating errors thrown somewhere else.
-This approach also reflects the fact that errors can change over time.
+It also reflects the fact that errors can change over time.
 New versions of a library ---
 including libraries that your dependencies use --- can throw new errors,